NETWAYS/fundamentals4puppet-training/sections/code_logic/04_functions.md

 ****

-### Create a erb template for your vhost by copying your static file and replace the values with erb
+### Create an erb template for your vhost by copying your static file and replace the values with erb

 The file extension .erb is not required but it enables syntax checking on templates based on it.